harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 - A `{{ cookiecutter.project_name }}/` directory, where `project_name` is defined in your `cookiecutter.json`.

 Beyond that, you can have whatever files/directories you want.
+Here are few examples.

 :::info